COVID-19 and Pregnancy - An Update for our Patients

 Mother's milk—breastfeeding class

+During the COVID-19 event this class will be taught online.
 Breastfeeding is the best way to provide nutrition to your newborn, but how do you breastfeed?
 This class will provide you with the information you need to get off to a good start.
 Topics include nipple preparation, how to get your infant to latch on properly and dealing with some common problems, such as sore nipples and engorgement.

 Yes, partners are invited and encouraged to attend the class.